 We are a clinical stage biopharmaceutical company focused on the research, development and commercialization of engineered DNA-binding proteins for the development of novel therapeutic strategies for unmet medical needs.
-Our scientific and business development endeavors currently focus on the engineering of novel zinc finger DNA-binding proteins (ZFPs) for the regulation and modification of genes.
+Our scientific and business development endeavors currently focus on the engineering of novel zinc finger DNA-binding proteins (ZFPs) for genome editing and gene regulation.
 Our strategy is to develop highly specific ZFP nucleases (ZFNs) and ZFP transcription factors (ZFP TFs) through early stage clinical testing and strategically partner with biopharmaceutical companies at points of value inflection to execute late-stage clinical trials and commercial development.
-In the long-term, our goal is to integrate marketing and development operations and to capture the value of late-stage and commercial ZFP Therapeutic products for ourselves.
+In the longer-term, our goal is to integrate manufacturing, development and commercial operations to capture the value of our proprietary ZFP Therapeutic products.

 We have incurred net losses since inception and expect to incur losses in the future as we continue our research and development activities.
-To date, we have funded our operations primarily through the issuance of equity securities, payments from corporate collaborations and research grants.
+To date, we have funded our operations primarily through the issuance of equity securities, revenues from corporate collaborations and research grants.

-Our revenues have consisted primarily of revenues from our corporate partners for ZFNs and ZFP TFs, contractual payments from strategic partners for research programs and research milestones, and research grant funding.
+Our revenues have consisted primarily of revenues from our corporate partners for ZFNs and ZFP TFs, contractual payments from strategic partners for research services and research milestones, and research grant funding.
 We expect revenues will continue to fluctuate from period to period and there can be no assurance that new collaborations or partner funding will continue beyond their initial terms or that we are able to meet the milestones specified in these agreements.

 In the development of our ZFP technology platform, we are focusing our resources on higher-value ZFP Therapeutic product development.
-We are conducting a Phase 2 and a Phase 1/2 clinical trial to evaluate a ZFP Therapeutic for the treatment of HIV/AIDS.
+We are conducting a Phase 2 clinical trial to evaluate a ZFP Therapeutic for the treatment of HIV/AIDS.
 Development of novel therapeutic products is costly and is subject to a lengthy and uncertain regulatory process by the FDA.
 Our future products will be gene-based therapeutics.
 Adverse events in both our own clinical program and other programs may have a negative impact on regulatory approval, the willingness of potential commercial partners to enter into agreements and the perception of the public.

 In January 2012, we established a collaborative partnership with Shire International GmbH, formerly Shire AG, (Shire) to research, develop and commercialize some of our preclinical ZFP Therapeutic development programs, including programs in hemophilia, Huntington's disease (HD) and other monogenic diseases.
-In January 2014, we established a collaborative partnership with Biogen Idec Inc. (Biogen) to discover, develop, seek regulatory approval for and commercialize therapeutics based on Sangamo's ZFP technology for hemoglobinopathies, including beta thalassemia and sickle cell disease (SCD).
+In January 2014, we established a collaborative partnership with Biogen Idec Inc. (Biogen) to discover, develop, seek regulatory approval for and commercialize therapeutics based on our ZFP technology for hemoglobinopathies, including beta thalassemia and sickle cell disease (SCD).
 We also have proprietary preclinical programs in lysosomal storage disorders (LSDs).
 In addition, we have research stage programs in other monogenic diseases, in central nervous system (CNS) disorders and in cancer immunotherapy.